Cave Johnson

 Cave Johnson (January 11, 1793 – November 23, 1866) was an American politician who served the state of Tennessee as a Democratic congressman in the United States House of Representatives.
-Johnson was the 12th United States Postmaster General in the administration of James K. Polk from 1845-1849.
+Johnson was the 12th United States Postmaster General in the administration of James K. Polk from 1845 to 1849.

-Biography
+Early life

 Johnson was born near present-day Springfield, Tennessee to Robert and Mary Noel Johnson.
 He was named for Rev. Richard Cave, a Baptist minister in the Travelling Church with whom Mary's mother, also named Mary Noel, had been acquainted in Kentucky.
 He suspected but could never prove a relation to William Cave Johnson of Boone County, Kentucky.
 He was studying at Cumberland College when the War of 1812 began, and organized a band of volunteers that Andrew Jackson declined.
 In 1813 he joined his father's militia unit in the Creek War, returning to Nashville the next year to complete law studies in the firm of Parry Wayne Humphreys.